LivTel/ioi_pipeline/README.md

 Stacking can either be done by taking the mean (**MEAN**), coadding (**COADD**) or taking the mean and multiplying by the number of dithers (**MEANANDSCALE**).
 This can be specified in [**stacking.method**] in `pipeline.ini`.

+Optionally (set **do_bad_region** in pipeline.ini) you can mask an array-aligned X,Y rectangular region to value 0 during the registration.
+Hard-coded to set the masked region to zero because this is typically after sky subtraction.
+The region is defined in the standard Python-style [] slice syntax.
+I.e., four integers yfrom:yto,xfrom:xto.
+E.g., mask bottom-left quarter of 1024x1024 FITS array is 0:512,0:512.
+That is 512, not 511.
+Do not include the [] since the actual slice will be created by np.s\_ from the four values provided.
+Note the masked version is only used to derive the registration and then discarded, not output as a science product.